ChoGGi/Stylish-Custom/README.md

 If you use new search and you hide the search bar in the customize window, then close the edit window, open it, and then re-add the search bar: it'll be hidden till you reopen the edit window.
+If you use replace once with the caret after the search text it just skips forward instead of wrapping
 ```